esphome/esphome-docs/esphomeyaml/components/output/esp8266_pwm.rst

 - There can be a noticeable amount of flickering with increased WiFi activity.
 - The output range only goes up to about 80%.
-- It’s mostly fixed to a frequency of 1kHz, you can :ref:`increase this a bit manually <esp8266_pwm-example_usage>` in code though.

 If you need a stable PWM signal, it’s definitely recommended to use the successor of the ESP8266, the ESP32, and its :doc:`ESP32 LEDC PWM <ledc>` instead.